Mickey0001/100-days-of-code/r2-log.md

 ###R2D20
 I made some  adjustments to meta tags on my site and wrote a short blog post on how to host a #React app on Firebase: http://juniorlearnstocode.blogspot.ba/2018/05/how-to-deploy-react-app-to-firebase.html

+###R2D21
+I'm back to learning Laravel.
+After setting up the project in Xampp with Composer I'm ready to get started!
+What can I say - I like big frameworks and I cannot lie.
+You other coders can't deny. 🤪 #laravel #PHP #composer #artisan #Git #VSCode #xampp

+###R2D22
+I migrated a local #WordPress site to a test location, now I need to fix a few things that have gone wild after the migration so I can get back to the fun stuff - namely learning #laravel